pymanga/pyMANGA/web/content/en/docs/_index.md

 linkTitle: "Getting started"
 weight: 2
 description: >
-  What you have to do to calculate first example setups in different operating systems
 ---
+A hands on guide, for first pyMANGA applications on varying operating systems.